Maywood, California: Immigrant population

-Several news accounts have said Maywood's official population reaches approximately 40,000 persons when illegal aliens are counted.
 A significant percentage of its residents work in the factories at nearby Vernon and Commerce.
 The city has been at the forefront of immigration debates.
 It is speculated that one- third of Maywood's residents population lives in the U.S. without documentation.
 The city, 96% of which is Latino, and more than half are foreign-born, has declared itself as a "Sanctuary City" for illegal immigrants.